Consolidated Steel Corporation Asbestos Use

 Asbestos manufacturer Johns Manville was one of many asbestos suppliers to the shipyard.
 Johns Manville denied its responsibility initially.
 The company claimed ignorance of the dangers of asbestos.

-A company representative even cited scientific data that stated there wasn’t enough provable information that showed asbestos was harmful.
-The data, of course, was completely incorrect.
+A company representative even cited scientific data that stated there wasn’t enough valid information that showed asbestos was harmful.
+The data, of course, were completely incorrect.

 Consolidated Steel Shipyard Today